Early Years Education & Care FdA

 How you will study...

-Alongside time in College, you will be expected to undertake 10-12 hours each week independent study such as reading journal articles and books, undertaking research and preparing for assessments.
-Your independent study is supported by the excellent Learning Hub at the Aireville Campus in addition to the College’s Study Support Centre.
+Alongside College attendance, you will be expected to undertake 10-12 hours of independent study each week, such as reading journal articles and books, undertaking research and preparing for assessments.
+Your independent study is supported by online resources managed by your module tutors, alongside the Learning Hub at the Aireville Campus and the College’s Study Support Team.

 What's Next?